arbor-sim/arbor/doc/concepts/recipe.rst

 Yes.
 They are a fundamental building block in Arbor simulations.
 Recipes are structured to provide a consistent interface for describing each cell in the network using their global identifier (`gid`).
-This allows the simulator to be able to quickly look-up properties related to the connections going in and out of a cell (think of synapses, gap junctions, but also probes and spike inputs);
+This allows the simulator to be able to quickly look up properties related to the connections going in and out of a cell (think of synapses, gap junctions, but also probes and spike inputs);
 which helps make Arbor fast and easily distributable over many nodes.